two-torial/two-torial/docs/games/bemani/sdvx/6_exceedgear/troubleshooting.md

 	<br>
 	`W:BM2D: CreateLayer() 指定したレイヤーは存在しません touch_effect`

-	It means someone gave you a bad update data.
+	It means someone gave you bad update data.

 	1. Check your `contents` directory and `modules` directory.
 You should only have DLLs in one of them.
-If you it in both, delete the DLLs in `contents` directory and keep the DLLs in `modules`.
+If you have it in both, delete the DLLs in `contents` directory and keep the DLLs in `modules`.

 	2. Check your `modules` directory. `afp-core.dll` must be `1015KB` and `afp-utils.dll` must be `179KB`.
 If they are not, then you missed an update.
 Find and redownload `2024110500` update and onwards.
 Make sure you properly copy *all* DLLs to the `modules` directory in each update.
 Do not ask where to obain the update in the Discord server.
 ---